ExpressionEngine/ExpressionEngine-User-Guide/source/general/system_configuration_overrides.rst

 .. rst-class:: cp-path

-**Also found in CP:** :menuselection:`Admin --> System Administration --> Output and Debugging`: Generate HTTP Page Headers
+**Also found in CP:** :menuselection:`Admin --> System Administration --> Output and Debugging`: :ref:`Generate HTTP Page Headers <generate-http-headers-label>`

 server_offset
 -------------

 When a server's clock is off and you are unable to correct it at the server level, use this preference to correct the disparity.
 Use a positive integer to correct a server clock that is too slow, and a